-The table above lists mandatory modules, all of the learning outcomes 1 to 8 are also addressed across the optional modules at level 6.
+The table above lists mandatory modules, all of the learning outcomes are also addressed across the optional modules at level 6 for Non-humours and Honours degrees.

 The Biochemistry student handbook shows how the Science PDP skills, based on the Biology QAA benchmark statement, are linked to the individual modules in the course.
 Key and Transferable skills mainly expressed through the Science PDP scheme.